-The Citi® Double Cash Card – 18 month BT offer is our favorite flat-rate cashback card with 1% cash back when you buy and 1% cash back as you pay for those purchases and a $0* annual fee.
+The Citi® Double Cash Card – 18 month BT offer is our favorite flat-rate cashback card with Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay and a $0* annual fee.
 This allows you to earn a competitive cashback rate on all your purchases, compared with some other rewards cards with caps and bonus categories.
 Whatever activities you decide to do, this card can be used to earn a good rewards rate.

 Fidelity® Rewards Visa Signature® Card

 Similar to the Citi® Double Cash Card – 18 month BT offer, the Fidelity® Rewards Visa Signature® Card has no annual fee and offers unlimited 2% cash back on everyday purchases.
 The main difference is that you don’t have to wait to earn the full 2%.
 There is a catch though — you will only earn the full 2% cash back when you deposit rewards into an eligible Fidelity account.
 But, don’t worry since there are no-fee accounts available to open.
 If that’s not too much of a hassle, this card can save you money during various spring break adventures.